hotrodorm/hotrod/hotrod-project/docs/docs-4/torcs/README.md

   this.torcs.getDefaultRanking().activate();
 ```

-Other observers follow the same strategy for activation/deactivation.
+Other observers follow the same strategy for activation/deactivation purposes.

 ### Registering Another Built-In Observer